 Ali Madanipour is Professor of Urban Design and the Director of Global Urban Research Unit at Newcastle University (http://www.ncl.ac.uk/guru/).
 He has studied (MArch, PhD), practised, researched, and taught architecture, urban design and planning, winning design and research awards, and working with academic and municipal partners from around the world.
 His work has been translated into French, German, Italian, Japanese, Mandarin, Persian and Spanish.
 In 2010 he was the City of Vienna Senior Visiting Professor at the Technical University of Vienna and in 2011 the Wits-Claude Leon Distinguished Scholar at the University of Witwatersrand in Johannesburg.

-Forthcoming books include: Public Space and the Challenges of Urban Transformation in Europe (2013, co-ed, Routledge); Shaping Places for People: Rethinking Urban Design (2014, Palgrave-Macmillan); Critical Concepts in Built Environment: Planning Theory (2015, Routledge).
+Forthcoming books include: Public Space and the Challenges of Urban Transformation in Europe (2014, co-ed, Routledge); Democratic Urbanism: Rethinking Urban Design (2014, Palgrave-Macmillan); Critical Concepts in Built Environment: Planning Theory (2015, Routledge).

 Design, development and management of cities, in particular research into: the urban space, its social and psychological significance, processes that shape it, agencies of urban change, and implications of change for disadvantaged social groups and the environment.

 Currently supervising doctoral candidates on public space, urban development and management.